Mortuary Science Faculty

 The following are some of the physical and cognitive demands commonly associated with this position.

-- This position operates in an office, classroom, lab environment, and/or clinical facilities.
-Constantly uses a computer and routinely uses standard office equipment including phones, copiers, etc.
+- This position operates in a standard office and/or classroom environment.
+Constantly uses a computer and routinely uses office equipment including phones, copiers, iPads, etc.

 - The person in this position constantly communicates with internal and external constituents and students.
 Must be able to exchange accurate information in these situations.